matthew-brett/cfd2019/start_terminal.md

 ![](images/spotlight_terminal.png)

 Select this by pressing Enter, and you should see the Terminal application window, as above.

+If you see a window where there doesn't seem to be a prompt, that has several lines starting with something like `[I 11:39:53.621 NotebookApp]`, then you have got to the Terminal window that Jupyter is using; you need a new window.
+Choose "New Window" from the "Shell" menu in the menu bar to start a new window.
+That window should be fresh, and look like the window at the top of the page.

 ## Opening the terminal - Linux